ixa-ehu/vmc-from-scratch/README.md

 ```

 *Note: If you get an error when trying to run the VMs, you might have to edit the files nodes/bossvm.xml and nodes/workervm1.xml, and set value "/usr/bin/qemu-system-x86_64" instead of "/usr/bin/qemu-kvm" in /domain/devices/emulator element.*

+*Note: Worker VMs need 14GB of memory to run all modules of the pipeline.
+The most efficient solution in this case is to create a dedicated machine which only runs the NED module, as this module needs circa 9GB of memory, and create as many VMs as needed without the NED module and only 5GB of memory.
+The boss VM does not need more memory than 3GB to run, but please note that all VMs (including the boss VM) are assigned 14GB by default.
+Edit the VM's definition XML file (nodes/workervmX.xml) to change the assigned amount of memory.

 Once logged into the boss VM, run the following: